dlm1223/fantasy-football-optimization/README.md

 </br>

-The above plots are a bit messy, but if you look closely you can see certain things that seem to make a difference.
-Not taking a backup QB seems to have a large negative effect for all draft positions.
-Not taking a backup TE and QB seems to have a large negative impact.
+The above plots are a bit messy, but you can see strategy perform for each draft slot.
+For many of the slots the chosen strategy actually does not seem to have a huge effect, which is interesting.
+Some things do make a difference though--taking a backup QB seems to have a large negative effect for all draft positions.
+Not taking a backup TE also appears to have a negative impact.
 I guess the waiver adds you can get for these positions are not as good as someone you can get through the draft.
-In addition, for many of the slots the zero-RB (4&5) seems to perform better than zero-WR (6&7), for example slots 5-6.
+In addition, for many of the slots the zero-RB (4&5) seems to perform better than zero-WR (6&7), for example slots 5 & 6.

 This is just for Half-PPR 12 man leagues, and the results might change with different scoring but it at least is an attempt to quantitatively